 Just as it is important to understand the assumptions for the current year to develop the budget and associated water rates and charges, West Basin is mindful that the decisions made today could have a long-term impact and West Basin wants to be responsive to predictable rate increases and program activity that provides value to its customers.
-In addition, West Basin also understands that there may be future commitments or changes that should be considered in the development of its annual budget.
+In addition, West Basin also understands that there may be future commitments or changes in its revenue streams that should be considered in the development of its annual budget.

-For consideration in the FY 2014-15 budget, West Basin contemplated the fiscal impact of the drought and conservation messaging, future funding for pensions and other post-retirement employee benefits (OPEB), managing operating costs, funding for future WR 2020 projects such as ocean-water desalination, and the expiring incentive from MWD through its Local Resources Program (LRP).
+For consideration in the FY 2015-16 budget, West Basin contemplated the fiscal impact of the drought and conservation messaging, managing operating costs, working towards implementing the rates stipulated in the WRD contract, funding for future WR 2020 projects such as ocean-water desalination, and the expiring incentive from MWD through its Local Resources Program (LRP).
+With the use of its financial model, West Basin is able to monitor anticipated rate increases, more financially constrained years and model the impacts when circumstances change.

 News of the global and local economy can certainly have an effect on the constituents of West Basin's service area.
 Those items however are typically ancillary to West Basin, as the significant driver is the impact on delivery of water.
 West Basin does receive grant funding through the State of California from voter approved propositions and works diligently to monitor and pursue those grants.
+Staff will continue to market the capital markets to plan for intended entrance to pay for the larger projects.